shridharj25/CTEC3905/readme.md

 ##P17178463
 ##Shridhar Jentilal

 - To do this assignment, I made use of varies different links, these links were primarily from  https://www.w3schools.com.
-I also made use of the work from the labs, on my wesbite,
+I also made use of the work from the labs, on my website,

 ##Index.html(HomePage)
  This is the main Page of my website, the HomePage

-- In my HomePage, I made use of the slideshow gallery to display the images of three movies, after 5 seconds.  https://www.w3schools.com/howto/howto_js_slideshow_gallery.asp.
+- In my HomePage, I made use of the slideshow gallery to display the images of three movies, after 5 seconds.  https://www.w3schools.com/.
 This Link has the code that I have used to achieve this, but, I had to modify it in a way where the slideshow gallery changes the images automatically as suppose to when the user clicks on the image.

  - The logo was created using a online logo creator; https://www.tailorbrands.com/

+ - The HomePage also has a type writer animation.
+I learnt this code from https://www.w3schools.com

 ##Movies.html(Movies)